How to Sign Up for Traffic School: Quick and Easy Steps

 Can I take traffic school online to handle my ticket?

-In many cases, yes.
+In many cases, yes!
 Online traffic school courses are widely accepted.

 How do I determine if I’m eligible for traffic school in my state?

-Eligibility varies by state.
+Eligibility can vary by state.

-Generally, you can take traffic school for minor moving violations.
+Typically, you can take traffic school for minor moving violations.

-• Your driving record
+• Your driving record.

-• How recently you’ve taken traffic school
+• How recently you’ve taken traffic school.

-• Your age and license type
+• Your age and license type.

 Check your state’s DMV website or ask the court for specific eligibility rules.